Research Centres and Units

 The primary mission of the International Centre for Terrestrial Antarctic Research (ICTAR) is to promote the protection of Antarctica through integrated international research into Antarctic terrestrial ecosystems, assuring New Zealand's continued leadership in this area.

-The Thermophile and Microbial Biochemistry and Biotechnology Unit carries out research primarily on microorganisms associated with extreme environments.
+The Thermophile Research Unit carries out research primarily on microorganisms associated with extreme environments.
 The Unit co-ordinates fundamental and applied research at this University and elsewhere on thermophilic bacteria, genes and enzymes.
 Research is predominantly funded by research contracts and collaborations exist with many national and overseas laboratories.

-The Waikato Centre for Advanced Materials (WaiCAM) was formed to build up unique and world-class expertise in developing novel processes for producing advanced materials and near net shape components and in developing high performance structural and functional materials.
+The Waikato Centre for Advanced Materials and Manufacturing (WaiCAMM) was formed to build up unique and world-class expertise in developing novel processes for producing advanced materials and near net shape components and in developing high performance structural and functional materials.

 Waikato Radiocarbon Dating Laboratory

 The Waikato Radiocarbon Dating Laboratory is a national radiocarbon research facility undertaking both Accelerator Mass Spectrometry Dating (AMS) and standard radiometric radiocarbon dating.
 For more than 30 years we have been providing radiocarbon assays for scientists and researchers from around the world and have been at the forefront of ground-breaking research into the technique and its application.
 Staff in the unit are actively involved in palaeoclimate and archaeological research and have a leading role in international calibration programmes.

 The facilities of the Waikato Radiocarbon Dating Laboratory are also available for external contract work.
 Please see our Specialist Facilities page for this and other services available and associated costs.